 Cloister Liturgical Fabric

-Cloister is a reversible symbolic pattern which dates from around the year 1900.
-If one looks closely, it is easy to see the two main design features of the Scottish Thistle and English Rose which were popular at that time.
-Cloister is a lighter weight ecclesiastical fabric that would work well for making stoles, chasubles, tunics, dalmatics, chalice veils, and other vestment pieces.
-Cloister would work well with machine embroidery, when the proper stabilizers and backings are used.
+Cloister is a reversible symbolic pattern that dates from around the year 1900.
+If one looks closely, it is easy to see the two main design features of the Scottish Thistle and the English Rose which were popular at that time.
+Cloister is a lighter-weight ecclesiastical fabric that would work well for making stoles, chasubles, tunics, dalmatics, chalice veils, and other vestment pieces.
+Cloister would work well with machine embroidery when the proper stabilizers and backings are used.

 “The Rose.
 This refers to the prophecy of Isaiah, where it is stated that the desert shall blossom as the rose at the coming of the Kingdom of Righteousness.
 The rose is said to date back only to the thirteenth century.
 It is used in a conventional form as in Figure 35, and seldom in a naturalistic manner.
 The rose is extremely common in Gothic wood carving, and many a bench end is adorned with it.
 It is a common charge of heraldry.
 The wild rose details at Amiens Cathedral, somewhat less conventionalized, are among the finest examples of perfect sculpture extant.” – F. R. Webber, Church Symbolism*